 - Scenario 2: sandwich your response with a compliment and a (somewhat forceful) change of topic: “I appreciate you wondering about my choices!
 I’m working to create a healthier relationship with food.
 By the way, did you watch that new series everyone’s talking about?”

 - Scenario 3: reframe crticism.
 Rather than arguing over one’s commentary, simply ask them to support the changes you’re making and ultimately, evolve to build a lifestyle with fewer food restrictions.

 There may come a time when you feel very ready to hold larger and more impactful conversations about healing from disordered eating and diet culture, along with your work in overcoming the orthorexic identity.
+I’ve previously discussed how to handle diet talk if and when you’re up for the conversation.
 Here are a few helpful resources to consider for both yourself and those you feel can benefit from the learning opportunity:

 - How to create a healthy relationship with food.

 - Get started with intuitive eating.